Bounceapp/ex_passbook/README.md

     $ openssl pkcs12 -in "Certificates.p12" -nocerts -out key.pem
 ```

-You will be asked for an export password (or export phrase).
-In this example it will be `123456`, the script will use this as an argument to output the desired `.pkpass`
+You will be asked for an export password (or export phrase), which you need to use when generating the `.pkpass` files.

 ## Usage